balena-io-experimental/audio/README.md

 **PulseAudio backend**

-For applications with PulseAudio support, the audio will be routed as follows:
+For applications with PulseAudio support, the audio is routed as follows:

 `[client-container] audio-app --> [audio] PulseAudio --> [audio] ALSA --> Audio Hardware`